LLC Formation in Texas

 ANONYMITY IN LLC FILINGS

-Trend is Against Anonymity
+Regulatory Trend Against Anonymity

-True anonymity has become difficult to achieve due to a more challenging regulatory environment that is beginning to emphasize transparency.
-Total anonymity—at least if one is talking about anonymity from the FinCEN database—is now next to impossible if one stays within the law.
-And it has always been illegal to try to remain anonymous from the IRS.
+Achieving absolute anonymity is becoming next to impossible if one stays within the law (and it has always been illegal to try to remain anonymous from the IRS).
 So when the issue of anonymity is raised, one must ask: anonymity at what level?
 Anonymity from whom?
+And what level of relative anonymity will be satisfactory?

-Achieving significant anonymity with respect to newly-formed U.S. LLCs or corporations will now almost certainly require an expensive layered structure that involves offshore entities along with foreign trustees and nominees.
-Anyone interested in maximizing anonymity would also need to refrain from cash (non-loan) purchases of American real estate if the transaction involves gatekeepers such as lenders and title companies.
-Even so, forming an LLC can still provide a basic level of distance and partial obscurity from the public.
-Such incremental measures matter in asset protection.
+A significant level of anonymity will likely require an expensive layered structure that involves entities in multiple jurisdictions, possibly offshore.
+Anyone interested in maximizing anonymity would also need to refrain from cash (non-loan) purchases of American real estate if the transaction involves gatekeepers such as lenders and title companies, since FinCEN will definitely be interested in those.

 Signing LLC Filings